 ITS Research Computing team members are available for individual or project consultations on topics such as determining which computing resource to use; migrating code between computing systems; optimizing code; parallelizing existing serial codes; troubleshooting malfunctioning programs; using iRODS data grid middleware with central systems; file transfers; job submission; Linux basics; and data management.
-Let us advise you on what services and tools might be best leveraged to move your analyses and projects ahead.
+The group will advise you on what services and tools might be best leveraged to move your analyses and projects ahead.

 Additionally, two Research Computing team members are embedded with the TraCS Institute to provide data analysis consultations for clinical researchers.

-If we do not have the resources or skills to help you, we will try to identify other campus or external resources that could be of use.
+If the group does not have the resources or skills to help you, Research Computing will try to identify other campus or external resources that could be of use.

 Research Computing staff are typically available for consultation and support during the standard University work day.
 Given other commitments and variations in work schedules, scheduling an appointment is highly recommended for discussion of topics beyond introductory or simple questions.
-This will allow us to devote uninterrupted time to your needs and better meet them.
+This will enable the group to devote uninterrupted time to your needs and better meet them.

 Customers are responsible for identifying requirements and needs.